Short Eyes (1977)

 I Spit On Your Grave (1978)

 One I had to check off my list before I died.
 But did I?
+Yes indeed I did, a classic.
 This is the most brutal movie I've ever seen.
 I Spit On Your Grave is the ultimate rape revenge movie which is totally compelling from start to finish.
 Only people who think they are hardcore need apply.
 I spit On Your Grave is a beautifully shot and tightly made film.

 Wait a minute here we have another Charles Bronson film I like.
 Sometimes I wish all movies were like this ie. plenty of action and crazy stunts that I'm pretty sure were seriously dangerous.
 Then you've got all the early 70s glamour of the beautiful interior design, houses, cars, fashions and hair.
 Not forgetting that the spectacular action is taking place in exquisitely shot exotic locations.
 Of all the Michael Winner films I've seen so far this is at the top.